Cleaning baby’s eyes, ears and nose: basics

-You can clean your baby’s eyes, nose and ears when you’re bathing your little one.
-Water on its own is fine, because your baby’s facial skin is too sensitive for soap.
+You can clean your baby’s eyes, nose and ears when you’re bathing him.
+Water on its own is fine, because the skin on your baby’s face is too sensitive for soap.

 Steps for cleaning baby’s face